How do I store my telescope?

 It is easy to make an indicator that you can use as a pointer for our date scale.
 Start by putting your mount in the home position.
 That is, with the OTA pointing in line with the polar scope and with the counterweights hanging strait down.
 Now, put a piece of masking tape over the top of the mount at the back, just above the polar scope (See Figure below).
 You only need an inch or two.
 Try to centre it above the polar scope.
 Take a piece of string about 12 - 18 inches long.
 Hold one end of it on the centre of the RA Setting Indicator.
 Pull the string taught and down over the centre of the eyepiece for the polar scope.
 Note where the string crosses your masking tape and mark the position.
 The mark you just made is your Date Scale Indicator/pointer.

-What is the privacy policy of the mobile apps (SynScan app, SAM app)?
+What is the privacy policy of the mobile apps (SynScan app, SA Console app)?

-If you choose to allow it, the apps can access the location of your device.
-The app does not share your location information.
+Location data: If you choose to allow it, the apps can access the location of your device.
+The location information does not leave your device.

-You can use the apps to output troubleshooting logs.
-The logs do not ontain any personally identifiable information, including location.
+Troubleshooting logs: You can use the apps to output troubleshooting logs.
+The logs do not contain any personally identifiable information, including location.